TanStack/query/docs/src/pages/reference/useQuery.md

 - `isFetchedAfterMount: boolean`
   - Will be `true` if the query has been fetched after the component mounted.
   - This property can be used to not show any previously cached data.
+- `fetchStatus: FetchStatus`
+  - `fetching`: Is `true` whenever the queryFn is executing, which includes initial `loading` as well as background refetches.
+  - `paused`: The query wanted to fetch, but has been `paused`
+  - `idle`: The query is not fetching
+  - see [Network Mode](../guides/network-mode) for more information.
 - `isFetching: boolean`
-  - Is `true` whenever a request is in-flight, which includes initial `loading` as well as background refetches.
-  - Will be `true` if the query is currently fetching, including background fetching.
+  - A derived boolean from the `fetchStatus` variable above, provided for convenience.
+- `isPaused: boolean`
+  - A derived boolean from the `fetchStatus` variable above, provided for convenience.
 - `isRefetching: boolean`
   - Is `true` whenever a background refetch is in-flight, which _does not_ include initial `loading`
   - Is the same as `isFetching && !isLoading`